siqueiralex/topic-coherence/README.md

 Starting development server at http://127.0.0.1:8000/ Quit the server with CONTROL-C.
 ```
-Use the given address to check if your Project is up and running in your Web Browser.
+Now check if your Project is up and running in your Browser.

 ## Web Browser Interface
 <p align="center">